Barack and Michelle Obama make first joint return to the White House for unveiling of official portraits

 Wednesday's ceremony at the White House

-The Obamas' return to the White House marks a rare moment for the current and past administrations to converge and look back on a presidential legacy.
+The Obamas' return to the White House marked a rare moment for the current and past administrations to converge and look back on a presidential legacy.

-Unlike the 2012 unveiling, Wednesday's event will mostly host attendees from the same party -- with some attendees having connections to both administrations.
+Unlike the 2012 unveiling, Wednesday's event mostly hosted attendees from the same party -- with some attendees having connections to both administrations.

-The Obamas will be joined by family, friends, former Cabinet members and top staffers from the administration during the unveiling.
+The Obamas were joined by family, friends, former Cabinet members and top staffers from the administration during the unveiling.

-Marian Robinson, the mother of Michelle Obama who lived in the White House residence during their presidency, is planning to attend the ceremony, an Obama aide tells CNN, but daughters Malia and Sasha are not scheduled to join their parents.
+Marian Robinson, the mother of Michelle Obama who lived in the White House residence during their presidency, attended the ceremony.

-Former President Obama has visited the White House since Biden took office, but Wednesday's event will mark Michelle Obama's first time back in the building since the Trumps arrived in January 2017.
+Former President Obama has visited the White House since Biden took office, but Wednesday's event marked Michelle Obama's first time back in the building since the Trumps arrived in January 2017.

 Biden and Obama forged a close relationship when serving in office together, but their friendship has its limits.
 While they speak occasionally, they are not in daily or weekly contact, people familiar with the matter have said.